Top

 Spend the day visiting Georgetown’s five celebrated museums and checking out the 66 homes and buildings on the National Historic Register that are within walking distance of one another in the city of Georgetown.

-Start your day by taking a self-guided tour along the live-oak-lined streets of Georgetown’s Historic District, using the Georgetown National Register Historic District Map, available at the Visitors Center at 531 Front St., which is itself a historic building known as the Harper House (circa 1850).
+Start your day by taking a self-guided tour along the Live Oak-lined streets of Georgetown’s Historic District, by using the free Hammock Coast app or pick up a copy of the Georgetown National Register Historic District brochure/map, available at the Georgetown County Chamber of Commerce Visitor Center at 531 Front St., which is itself a historic building known as the Harper House (circa 1850).
 Other sites of interest are the Winyah Indigo Society Hall, which is an elegant two-story dance hall and event venue that was used as a hospital during the Civil War, and the Red Store Warehouse where Theodosia Burr Alston, daughter of Aaron Burr and wife of Gov. Joseph Alston, boarded a ship called the Patriot in 1812 and was lost at sea.
-(Mysteries and even ghost stories still surround the disappearance of Theodosia.)
-You can also enjoy a second self-guided tour of historic Georgetown.
-Pick up a copy of the Georgetown African-American Heritage brochure at the Visitors Center and dive into more rich history of our beautiful historic city.
+(Mysteries and even ghost stories still surround the disappearance of Theodosia.
+She’s also the subject of a favorite song, “Dear Theodosia,” in the musical Hamilton.
+Listen to it here.)
+You can also enjoy a second self-guided tour of historic Georgetown: Georgetown African-American Heritage Tour.
+It’s also available on the Hammock Coast app or you can pick up a copy of a free brochure at the Georgetown County Chamber of Commerce Visitor Center and dive into more rich history of our beautiful historic city.

 While visiting Georgetown, take the opportunity to board one or more of three tour boats to get a different perspective on the city and its history.